parsa-epfl/cloudsuite/docs/benchmarks/fb-workload.md

 ```

 More info on parameters which can be provided to the facebook worload can be found in [fb-readme.md](https://github.com/facebookarchive/oss-performance/blob/v2019.02.13.00/README.md)
+For information about the hhvm performance [hhvm-blog](https://hhvm.com/blog/9293/lockdown-results-and-hhvm-performance) can be referred.

 The following command will start the facebook workload: